aspose-slides/Aspose.Slides-Products/slides/en/php-java/merger/tiff-to-pdf/_index.md

 ---
-title:  Merge TIFF to PDF in PHP
+title: Merge TIFF Images to PDF in PHP
 url: /php-java/merger/tiff-to-pdf/
 keywords: TIFF to PDF, Merge TIFF to PDF, Join TIFF to PDF, PDF, TIFF, PHP API, PHP Library
-description: Merge TIFF to PDF in PHP.
-Use PHP library API to combine TIFF and PDF
+description: Merge multiple TIFF images into a single PDF document in PHP with Aspose.Slides for PHP via Java.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="Merge TIFF to PDF in PHP" h2="High-speed and cross-platform PHP library for merging TIFF to PDF files using PHP code" >}}
+{{< blocks/products/pf/feature-page-header h1="Merge TIFF Images to PDF in PHP" h2="Place multiple TIFF images on separate slides and export them as a single PDF document with Aspose.Slides for PHP via Java." >}}

 {{% blocks/products/pf/feature-page-section h2="Merge TIFF to PDF using Aspose.Slides" %}}

-[**Aspose.Slides for PHP via Java**](https://products.aspose.com/slides/php-java/) is a powerful PHP library used to create, convert, merge, and manipulate presentations, PDFs, images, and other files.
-When you merge TIFF to PDF, you are effectively combining images to obtain a single PDF file.
+[**Aspose.Slides for PHP via Java**](/slides/php-java/) lets you place each TIFF image on a separate presentation slide and export all the slides as a single multi-page PDF document.

 {{% /blocks/products/pf/feature-page-section %}}